orionfuzion/dec0de/README.md

 The *prebuilt/* directory provides prebuilt binaries for Linux, Mac OS X, Windows and Atari ST.

+The *samples/* directory provides protected programs samples.
+See the *samples/README.txt* file for detailed information.

 The *src/* directory provides the *dec0de.c* source file.

 The source file can be compiled on any Operating System supporting gcc.